Jose Siri Player Props: Rays vs. Rangers

 Rangers Pitching Rankings

-- The 8.5 strikeouts per nine innings compiled by the Rangers pitching staff ranks 23rd in MLB.
+- The 8.5 strikeouts per nine innings compiled by the Rangers pitching staff ranks 22nd in the league.

 - The Rangers' 3.65 team ERA ranks fifth among all MLB pitching staffs.

-- The Rangers surrender the second-fewest home runs in baseball (58 total, 0.9 per game).
+- Rangers pitchers combine to surrender the second-fewest home runs in baseball (59 total, 0.9 per game).

-- The Rangers are sending Eovaldi (8-2) to the mound to make his 13th start of the season.
-He is 8-2 with a 2.24 ERA and 77 strikeouts in 80 1/3 innings pitched.

-- In his last time out on Sunday, the right-hander tossed six scoreless innings against the Seattle Mariners while surrendering one hit.

 © 2023 Data Skrive.
 All rights reserved.